-- If you have light or moderate bleeding or swelling at the site: - Use clean fingers to apply pressure on it for 10 minutes. - If bleeding does not stop or swelling does not go down in 10 minutes, call 911 right away.
-Keep applying pressure until help arrives. - If your catheter was placed in your arm: If the bleeding stops or the swelling goes down, sit quietly for 2 hours.
+- If you have light or moderate bleeding or swelling at the site: - Use clean fingers to apply pressure on it for 10 minutes. - If bleeding does not stop or swelling does not go down afteryou apply pressure for 10 minutes, call 911 right away.
+Apply pressure until help arrives. - If your catheter was in your arm: If the bleeding stops or the swelling goes down, sit quietly for 2 hours.
 Do not bend the affected wrist.
 Call the cardiologist who did your procedure as soon as you can.